Figma

 |---|---|

-| Distributed product teams that need live design collaboration | Figma |
+| Distributed product teams that need live co‑editing, design‑system governance, and built‑in hand‑off for developers | Figma |

-| Enterprises requiring SSO, SCIM, and granular admin controls | Figma (Enterprise tier) |
+| Enterprises requiring SSO, SCIM, and centralized admin controls across dozens of design teams | Figma (Enterprise) |

-| Teams that want AI‑assisted image editing and code generation | Figma |
+| Teams that prioritize AI‑assisted image editing or code generation within the design tool | Figma |